An all-Ireland charity that promotes the conservation of bats and their habitats

 Dawn joined Bat Conversation Ireland in 2019 as its part-time Administration Manager.

-She has over 20 years’ administrative and financial experience, working in both the private and NGO sectors.
+She has over 25 years’ administrative and financial experience, working in both the private and NGO sectors.

-Dawn has worked in variety of different roles including managing and implementing administrative systems, volunteer management, project and network coordination and event management in the human rights, social justice and international development sectors.
+Dawn has worked in a variety of different roles including managing and implementing administrative systems, volunteer management, project and network coordination and event management in the human rights, social justice and international development sectors.

 She holds an honours degree in Audio Visual Communications from the Institute of Technology Tallaght and a Master’s Degree in Comparative Ethnic Conflict from Queen’s University Belfast.